 The UK before flying home…

-As our time in the Philippines slowly came to an end, excitement started to kick in once again.
+As our time in the Philippines slowly came to an end, the excitement started to kick in once again.
 We were soon to be back home and didn’t know what to expect.
 However, we had booked a flight to the UK first.
 My mother’s side is English so we decided to stay a few nights with my Grandmother in Leicester before flying home.

 At the time when we arrived in England cases were still low and everything was normal.
 But only for a short while.
 Although we didn’t go out much, each time we went into town we could see that activity got less and less.
 And some shops had also started shutting down when cases started to increase.

 Our only outings were to buy a few electronics that are cheaper to buy from England than Malta.
 So we got a good deal on a mirrorless camera and also bought a laptop.
-At least we should be able get some good photography and improve and learn more how to create great pictures for our website.
+At least we should be able to get some good photography and improve and learn more how to create great pictures for our website.

 Our Self Isolation